QUESTIONS AND ANSWERS

 We are also open to the manufacturing of any other original parts as required.
 Unfortunately they are not cheap once we have to pay for the tooling but they are available.
 Things are moving fast for us with the opening of the Fallon shop.
 I am putting together a document package to have a number of keel strips manufactured this year so they should eventually be in stock.

 Expect new STC's this year, Electric trim system, Landing light kit (yes I know this is an old kit but finally STC'd).
 We just need to do the flight test and the paper work will be finalized.
-We have actually flown all th testing the FAA just needs to verify our results.
+We have actually flown all the testing the FAA just needs to verify our results.

 Once I get caught up on things I will be converting a number of our kits installed with a 337 to STC's.
-My work with the FAA is fairly easy, they like working with an ex-Boeing engineer and I did learn to do paperwork Boeing so the STC's are going to move forward.
+My work with the FAA is fairly easy, they like working with an ex-Boeing engineer and I did learn to do paperwork at Boeing so the STC's are going to move forward.

 Scott Henderson